swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 Going further, for various reasons the standard library has lots of warnings.
 This is actively being addressed, but fixing all of them may require language features, etc. In the mean time, let’s suppress warnings in our build so that we just see the errors. `ninja -nv lib/swift/iphonesimulator/i386/libswiftCore.dylib` will show us the actual commands ninja will issue to build the i386 stdlib.
 (You’ll notice that an incremental build here is merely 3 commands as opposed to ~150 for `swift-stdlib-iphonesimulator-i386`).

 Copy the invocation that has  ` -o <build-path>/swift-macosx-x86_64/stdlib/public/core/iphonesimulator/i386/Swift.o`, so that we can perform the actual call to swiftc ourselves.
 Tack on `-suppress-warnings` at the end, and now we have the command to just build `Swift.o` for i386 while only displaying the actual errors.

+## (Meta): List of wants and TODOs for this guide

+1. Library Organization
+    1. What files are where
+        1. Brief about CMakeLists
+        1. Brief about GroupInfo.json
+    1. What tests are where
+        1. Furthermore, should there be a split between whitebox tests and blackbox tests?
+    1. What benchmarks are where
+        1. Furthermore, should there be benchmarks, microbenchmarks, and nanobenchmarks (aka whitebox microbenchmarks)?
+    1. What SPIs exist, where, and who uses them
+    1. Explain test/Prototypes, and how to use that for rapid (relatively speaking) prototyping
+1. Library Concepts
+    1. Protocol hierarchy
+        1. Customization hooks
+    1. Use of classes, COW implementation, buffers, etc
+    1. Compatibility, `@available`, etc.
+    1. Resilience, ABI stability, `@inlinable`, `@usableFromInline`, etc
+    1. Strings and ICU
+    1. Lifetimes
+        1. withExtendedLifetime, withUnsafe...,
+    1. Shims and stubs
+1. Coding Standards
+    1. High level concerns
+    1. Best practices
+    1. Formatting
+1. Internals
+    1. `@inline(__always)` and `@inline(never)`
+    1. `@semantics(...)`
+    1. Builtins
+        1. Builtin.addressof, _isUnique, etc
+1. Dirty hacks
+    1. Why all the underscores and extra protocols?
+    1. How does the `...` ranges work?
+1. Frequently Encountered Issues